-If you are travelling from/to South Africa with children under 18 years of age, please note for each child, parents must carry an unabridged birth certificate (English/bilingual) issued by an authorised office or agency.
-You must contact your nearest South African Embassy or Consulate to have your certificate(s) validated BEFORE you can travel to South Africa.
+If you are travelling from/to South Africa with children under 18 years of age, please note for each child including infants, parents must carry an unabridged birth certificate (English/bilingual) issued by an authorised office or agency.
+You must contact your nearest South African Embassy or Consulate to check all above details are correct and to have your child’s (children’s) certificate(s) validated BEFORE you can travel to South Africa.

 Australians visiting Turkey for tourism must apply for a visa online at www.evisa.gov.tr.
 Cost is currently approx. US$60 per person including children and infants for a stay of 90 days.

 United Arab Emirates (Dubai/Abu Dhabi) Embarkation:

 The following notes refer to cruises to, from or within the UAE, and transiting Oman, Bahrain and Qatar.
 All Australian and New Zealand passports must be valid for at least 6 months upon departure from UAE or Bahrain or Oman for stays of up to three months.

 Kindly note that passengers holding passports of nationalities other than those mentioned above, will need a pre-issued visa for the UAE.
 Our office can provide details of an agent for a Multiple Entry Visa for UAE only exclusively for Cruise Passengers which is limited to the performance of the cruise.
 For this visa it can only be issued by the appointed agent, other visas issued by other agents may be denied by Port Immigration.
 NOTE no refund is granted if an application for a visa is made but then rejected by the Authorities.